Private Endoscopy Surgery In Milton Keynes

 This procedure is used by an Upper GI surgeon to both diagnose and treat upper GI tract problems, including the following:

-- Symptoms of indigestion, heartburn, a bitter taste in the back of the mouth and/or reflux
+- Symptoms of indigestion, heartburn, a bitter taste in the back of the mouth and/or acid reflux

 - Unexplained weight loss or Coeliac disease.
 Infection with Helicobacter pylori (a stomach bug that can cause indigestion type pains)